opnfv/snaps/docs/how-to-use/LibraryUsage.rst

       -  userdata - the cloud-init script to execute after VM has been started

-   -  image\_settings - see snaps.openstack.create\_image.ImageSettings
+   -  image\_settings - see snaps.config.image.ImageConfig
       above (required)
    -  keypair\_settings - see
       snaps.openstack.create\_keypairs.KeypairSettings above (optional)